AstroVPK/kali/README.md

   `bash-prompt$ KellyAnalysis --help` and the python docstring for usage instructions.

-To make `kali` after cloning the repository, simply run
+To make `Kālī` after cloning the repository, simply run

 `bash-prompt$ source ./bin/setup.sh`